artela-network/artela-docs/docs/develop/client/artela-web3.js/index.md

 // ...
 await new web3.atl.Aspect('0x{aspect-id}').upgrade({
     data: aspectBytecode,
-    properties: [ // <-- properity can also be updated during the upgrade { 'key': 'owner', 'value': accounts[0] }
+    properties: [ // <-- property can also be updated during the upgrade { 'key': 'owner', 'value': accounts[0] }
     ]
 }).send({ from: accounts[0], nonce, ...sendOptions });